psycedelicAI/high-security-facility-concept/docs/operations/incident-response.md

 - multiple zones are affected
 - a critical asset is involved
 - privileged access is implicated
-- a guard or Watcher becomes unavailable
+- a guard or Watcher Operator becomes unavailable
+- door or passage state cannot be trusted
 - the incident exceeds local authority
 - there is conflict between security and safety requirements